sccfnad/Sparse-convolutional-coding-for-neuronal-assembly-detection/README.txt

     folder (-f)        : name of the output folder.
 This folder is created in the directory where the dataset is located.

+    quiet (-q)         : add -q if no pictures should be generated (default: None)

     Optional parameters for learning
     ------------

-    quiet (-q)         : add -q if no pictures should be generated (default: None)

-    swap_axes (-swap)      : if entered, the input matrix from the *.h5 file is transposed - necessary if the input matrix has the shape n_frames x n_neurons instead of the required n_neurons x n_frames
+    swap_axes (-swap)      : if entered, the input matrix from the *.h5 file is transposed - neccessary if the input matrix has the shape n_frames x n_neurons instead of the required n_neurons x n_frames
+                             You can check if your input matrix has the correct shape by starting the method.
+In the output line "building lgs for neuron: " the number of neurons should be counted through.
+If here the number of frames you have is shown, you have to use the swap-axes option to perform the analysis correctly.

     ensembles (-e)         : max number of ensembles to be found (default: -e 10)

     iterations (-i)        : number of iterations in each initialization (default: -i 10)

-    length (-l)            : max length of an ensemble (default: -l 10)
+    length (-l)            : max length of ensembles (default: -l 10)

     ensemble-penalty (-ep) : weight on the l1 norm of the motifs, the bigger this number, the sparser the learned motifs will get (default: -ep 0.0001)